Bioconductor/BioC2018/docs/index.md

 providing developers and would-be developers an opportunity to gain insights into project direction and software development best practices.

-The conference venue is at [Victoria University][uvic] on the downtown (St. George) campus of the University of Toronto on the north-east edge of Queen's Park.
-[Map][ut].

 More information: [workshop@bioconductor.org][contact]